Graduation-Project-CESS/students-detection/README.txt

-Lib folder contains all libraries used in each classifier Temp folder contains loaded images from dataset and my_image which is a temporary image used during loading datasets folder contains json files we want to test face_detection_images folder contains the resulted images of the face detection algorithm
+Lib folder contains all libraries used in each classifier datasets folder contains json files we want to test

 Dependencies:
 Install visual studio (2019 recomended).